dsbowen/hemlock/README.md

 ## Acknowledgments

-I would like to thank my academic advisors Joseph Simmons, Philip Tetlock, and Barbara Mellers, for supporting me throughout this project.

-I would also like to thank Sarah Yang Fenton Reed, an extraordinary coder, for her invaluable technical advice.
+I would like to thank Sarah Yang Fenton Reed, an extraordinary coder, for her invaluable technical advice.